-Both offer high-resolution, high-quality imagery that can be updated in real-time, including the option of full-motion animation and dynamic graphics.
+Both LED walls and projectors offer high-resolution, high-quality imagery that can be updated in real-time, including the option of full-motion animation and dynamic graphics.
 And both can be used to create displays that measure in feet or metres rather than inches.

 So which should you use and when?
-We’ll help you understand the two types of display and walk you through the key considerations you need to bear in mind so you pick the right option.
+We’ll help you understand the both types of large display and walk you through the key considerations you need to bear in mind to help you pick the right option.

 What are LED walls?

 Rather than having a single, enclosed screen, LED walls consist of many small tiles fitted with LEDs (light-emitting diodes).
 These individual LED panels are square or rectangular and slot neatly together.
 These are mounted on top of a framework which is (usually) attached to a wall.